This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may need to rest.
-Your caregiver will tell you when it is okay to increase your activities.
-Call your caregiver before you get up for the first time.
+Your healthcare provider will tell you when it is okay to increase your activities.
+Call your healthcare provider before you get up for the first time.
 If you ever feel weak or dizzy, sit or lie down right away.
-Then call your caregiver.
+Then call your healthcare provider.

 This is also called an ECG or EKG.
 Sticky pads placed on your skin record your heart's electrical activity.

 if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
 Ask your healthcare provider before you take off the mask or oxygen tubing.

 is a device that measures the amount of oxygen in your blood.
 A cord with a clip or sticky strip is placed on your finger, ear, or toe.
 The other end of the cord is hooked to a machine.

 - Bone marrow stimulants, or growth factor medicines, help trigger your bone marrow to start making new red blood cells, white blood cells, and platelets.
 Platelets are the sticky part of your blood that help form clots to stop bleeding.

 - Immunosuppressants help prevent your body from attacking its own bone marrow.
 This may help the bone marrow make more blood cells.

 - Antibiotics are given to prevent or fight a bacterial infection.

 - Antipyretics are used to reduce a fever.